hsyl20/ghc-1/docs/users_guide/phases.rst

     distributing binaries to build with either ``-rtsopts`` or ``-no-rtsopts-suggestions``.

+.. ghc-flag:: -no-expand-response-files
+    :shortdesc: Do not expand response file arguments at runtime.
+    :type: dynamic
+    :category: linking

+    This option instructs the RTS to not expand response file arguments at runtime.

 .. ghc-flag:: -fno-gen-manifest
     :shortdesc: Do not generate a manifest file (Windows only)
     :type: dynamic